profdocpizza/PyMolGridVisualiser/docs/usage.md

 ## Basic Usage

+You will always need to run this script from PyMolGridVisualizer directory.

 To convert a directory containing PDB files into a grid-based PDF visualization:
     ```
     python src/protein_visualiser.py path/to/your/directory/
     ```

-By default, this will generate a PDF in your /outputs directory.
+Visualisation PDF file will be saved in `/outputs` directory.
+If you dont like the layout, you can play with Command-line Options above.

 ### Command-line Options